Cyclone Idai and the impact of climate change on agriculture

 In Malawi’s Nkhotakota District, a lack of awareness and cultural barriers are blocking young people, particularly in hard to reach communities, from accessing sexual and reproductive health services.
-This is putting them at risk of teenage pregnancies, early marriages, sexually transmitted infections and HIV and AIDs.
-Last year, in Malawi as a whole, the number of people over 15 years old living with HIV was almost 900,000.
+This is putting them at risk of teenage pregnancies, early marriages and sexually transmitted infections including HIV and AIDS.
+Last year, in Malawi as a whole, the number of people over 15-years-old living with HIV was almost 900,000.

-“Before training we used to have multiple partners, but not anymore.
-We are agents of change and role models in our community now, and we’ve noticed that families that had malnourished children due to frequent births are now practicing child spacing.’’
+“Before training, we used to have multiple partners but not anymore.
+We are agents of change and role models in our community now, and we’ve noticed that families that had malnourished children due to frequent births are now practising child spacing.’’